ZaoyuChen/SolBench/README.md

-# SolBench: A Dataset and Benchmark for Evaluating Functional Correctness in Solidity Code Completion and Repair

 SolBench is a benchmark for evaluating the functional correctness of Solidity smart contracts.
 SolBench includes 28825 functions from 7604 Ethereum-deployed contracts.

 ## Installation